jayaprajapatii/BuildSmart/README.md

 ### The Problem

-Most Indian families spend their life savings building a home, often without proper cost planning or expert guidance.
+Most families spend their life savings building a home, often without proper cost planning or expert guidance.
 Architects charge lakhs.
 Contractors mislead.
 Material prices vary by location.
 Most families end up overspending by 20–40% or getting cheated.

 There was no free, intelligent tool that could give a common realistic construction estimate — BuildSmart fixes that now.